President | Gunner Fulmer

 Vice President (International) | Gord McGuinness

 For more than a decade Gord held the position of Head Trainer in the Canine Unit where he was responsible for implementing the first single purpose, narcotic and explosive detection dog teams in the history of the Vancouver Police Department.
-His responsibilities also included the acquisition and training of 21 general duty, and 4 detection dog teams.
-Throughout his time in the Canine Unit, Gord worked his own general duty and explosive detection dog.
+His responsibilities also included the acquisition and training of 51 general duty, and 4 detection dog teams as well as the basic training for other police canine units both in Canada and the United States.
+Throughout his time in the Canine Unit, Gord also worked his own general duty and explosive detection dogs.

 Vice President | Mike Barclay

-Mike Barclay currently works for Elmore County Sheriff’s Office in Mountain Home, Idaho.
+Mike Barclay is a retired Chief Deputy from the Elmore County Sheriff’s Office in Mountain Home, Idaho.
 Mike has 25 years of Law Enforcement experience.
 He has over 17 years of Narcotic’s K-9 Handling experience and applications and has supervised multiple K9 units over the years between his time with the Mountain Home Police Department and the Elmore County Sheriff’s Office.

 Mike’s training includes but is not limited to several K-9 schools that were directed at concealments techniques to defeat K-9 applications, K-9 selection, K-9 Handler selection, Supervision and Responsibilities of K-9’s programs, Training Applications of K-9’s and K-9 legal updates just to name a few.
 He has attended the Idaho K-9 Evaluator/ Training class.